RohanTrix/Java-Competitive/ITERATOR.md

 # THE COLLECTION ABSTRACT CLASSES
 The Abstract Classes provide skeletal implementations that are used as starting points for creating concrete Collections.

 ![img](images\3.Coll_Abs_Class.png)

+# THE COLLECTION CLASSES

+These standard classes provide full implementation of the Collection that can be used as-is.

+The below table shows various differences between the Collection classes.
+The terms used in the table are -

+1) AD - Allow Duplicates: It tells whether that particular collection allows duplicate values to be inserted.

+2) AN - Allow Null: It tells whether null objects can be inserted into that particular collection.

+3) Inserted Order: It tells whether the objects are stored in the same order in which they were inserted.

+4) Sorted Order: It tells whether the objects are stored in sorted order.

+5) Synchronized: It tells whether the collection is thread-safe or not.

+6) Random Access: It tells whether the collection has a get() method to returns the index of an object or return the object using an index.

+7) Default capacity: The initial capacity of the collection when it is created using an empty constructor.